References are to:

 SOLD

-#487 - A private purchase New Land socket bayonet.
-A 426mm long blade impressed with the makers name OSBORN.
+- A socket bayonet of similar vintage, but with a 426mm long triangular blade impressed with the makers name OSBORN.
 The 99mm long socket engraved with rack number 31.

 Very Good condition